MaterializeInc/materialize/doc/user/content/ops/optimization.md

 Materialize can further optimize memory usage when joining collections with primary and foreign key constraints using a pattern known as **late materialization**.

-To understand late materialization, you need to know about primary and secondary indexes.
+To understand late materialization, you need to know about primary and foreign keys.
 In our example, the `teachers.id` column uniquely identifies all teachers.
-When a column or set of columns uniquely identifies each record, it is called a **primary key**, and an index on the primary key is called a **primary index**.
+When a column or set of columns uniquely identifies each record, it is called a **primary key**.
 We also have `sections.teacher_id`, which is not the primary key of `sections`, but it *does* correspond to the primary key of `teachers`.
-Whenever we have a column that is a primary key of another collection, it is called a [foreign key](https://en.wikipedia.org/wiki/Foreign_key).
-When we create an index on a foreign key, it's called a **secondary index**.
+Whenever we have a column that is a primary key of another collection, it is called a [**foreign key**](https://en.wikipedia.org/wiki/Foreign_key).

 In many relational databases, indexes don't replicate the entire collection of data.
 Rather, they maintain just a mapping from the indexed columns back to a primary key.
 These few columns can take substantially less space than the whole collection, and may also change less as various unrelated attributes are updated.
 This is called **late materialization**, and it is possible to achieve in Materialize as well.
 Here are the steps to implementing late materialization along with examples.

-1. Create primary indexes for your input collections.
+1. Create indexes on the primary key column(s) for your input collections.
     ```sql
     CREATE INDEX pk_teachers ON teachers (id);
     CREATE INDEX pk_sections ON sections (id);